 Ruth [Adah’s daughter] entered the figures in neat columns, subtotaled [sic] and summed them … But for Adah it was the count of days that carried the greater significance.
 Holding the completed Book in her hand, she realised that she’d completed some form of exorcism.
 Though the memories of slavery remained as sharp as ever, their weight had been transferred to the ledger’s pages.
 Now doubly and truly freed, she set about living the rest of the remainder of her life with a peace she hadn’t known before.

 The key to this all is that none of Ruff’s characters are victims, even when they are on the losing side of the ongoing battle.
 And his ‘villain’, Caleb Braithwaite, is not a blatant racist in the way of many of the other white people they encounter.

 Lovecraft Country was originally published in 2016.
-It has been given a new lease of life now as it is coming soon as a series on HBO with plenty of interesting folks attached, including Jordan Peele, Misha Green and JJ Abrams.
+It has been given a new lease of life now as it is coming in mid-2020 as a series on HBO (the trailer for which has just dropped) with plenty of interesting folks attached, including Jordan Peele, Misha Green and JJ Abrams.
 Given the episodic nature of the stories, this is a book that feels ripe for adaptation.

 Ruff pulls off a daring feat of his own in this book as he walks a tightrope between the pulp he is repurposing and his exploration of the racism in America that was inherent in those texts.
 And he succeeds in creating a series of creepy tales that also show how, for many black communities in America in the 1950s, the real demons were not hidden things that went bump in the night but were in plain sight in the wider society in which they lived.